 At the end of year 5 children put themselves forward and are voted for by the whole school to become key members of the school council and they have regular meetings with Mrs Baker~Heath and Mrs Knibbs to take forward ideas and matters arising from school council meetings, this is a very responsible role as they are the direct voice of all the children in the school.

 We also develop learner’s independence and responsibility for their own learning and as they prepare to move on to secondary school we spend a lot of time discussing and sharing experiences that are very important to them.
 Over the 2 years we cover sensitive issues including relationship and sex education and answer questions arising in an open and honest way.
 We also provide sessions on internet safety, drugs and gangs awareness.

 Learners are expected to read at home every day and please support this with lots of questions to show that they understand the text.
 To show that they have read please sign their reading record.
 If the children read at least three times a week they will gain dojo points.

 They are expected to complete homework on a weekly basis.
 In Year 5 and Year 6 this consists of a piece of maths, English and topic.
 This is distributed on a Thursday and is to be handed in the next Tuesday.
 Again the children can receive dojo points for handing in their homework on time and completing all of it.
 If the children are having problems completing their homework, there is a homework support club every lunchtime.

 There is a residential visit for each of the year groups.
 Year 5 go camping at a scout/guide centre and this Year we are looking at taking Year 6 to a youth hostel in Hunstanton, Norfolk.

-We are team who ensure all administrative work is carried out efficiently for LCPS, we work at the direction of the Headteacher.
+We are team who ensure all administrative work is carried out efficiently for LPA, we work at the direction of the Headteacher.
 We are responsible for the day to day office work, managing pupil records, orders etc we also assist the Headteacher in managing the school budget.
-We are the first point of contact for LCPS and as such provide a vital link between school and the community.
+We are the first point of contact for and LPA as such provide a vital link between school and the community.